Papa-Oom-Mow-Mow: Other appearances of the song's lyrics

 The title of the song is quoted in background lyrics of the song "Summer Nights" from the musical Grease: in fact, the appearance of the lyrics, which were written in 1962, in a song set in fall 1958 creates one of several anachronisms present in the musical.

-In 1964, surf rockers Jan and Dean morphed the song into "The New Girl in School", with new lyrics and the refrain "Doo-ron-de-ron-de" substituted for "Papa-Oom-Mow-Mow".
+In 1964, surf rockers Jan and Dean reworked the song into "The New Girl in School", with new lyrics and the refrain "Doo-ron-de-ron-de" substituted for "Papa-Oom-Mow-Mow".
 "New Girl in School" garnered significant U.S. airplay as the B-side of the Top 40 hit "Dead Man's Curve".
 In 1969, the song's distinctive titular nonsense lyrics appeared as a similarly sung chorus in Giorgio Moroder's first single "Looky Looky".
 Al Frazier was a member of The Rivingtons and is listed as a co-author of "Papa Oom Now Now"; it has been erroneously reported over the years that he and Dallas Frazier were the same person.

 The "Papa oom mow mow" lyric appears in the final repeating refrain of Neil Sedaka's 1975 single "The Queen Of 1964".
 The Oak Ridge Boys' 1981 hit "Elvira" has an "Oom-papa-mow-mow" chorus, an element that existed in songwriter Dallas Frazier's 1967 original version of the song.
 Garage rock band Nobunny added the song's lyrics at the end of their hit "I Am a Girlfriend", released in 2008.
 Heavy metal artist Rob Zombie repeatedly uses the song's title in the chorus of his song "Burn", which is the 8th track off of his solo 2010 album Hellbilly Deluxe 2.
-It also appears during the entirity of the song "La Rubia Tarada" from the argentine rock band Sumo.
+It also appears during the entirety of the song "La Rubia Tarada" from the Argentine rock band Sumo.

 The song is also featured in Steven Spielberg's E.T. the Extra-Terrestrial (1982), in the scene where Elliot sits with his brother's friends while ordering a pizza; they are trying to request the song on a phone call to a radio station, and the echo refrain of the song playing can be heard before Elliot first encounters ET in his family's backyard.

 The song was referenced in the name of Pizza Oom Mow Mow, a former quick-service restaurant at Disney California Adventure which opened with the park in 2001 that served a variety of pizzas and was themed to the surfer culture of California.
 This restaurant closed in 2010 and was replaced with Boardwalk Pizza & Pasta in 2011 as part of a retheming of the land Pizza Oom Mow Mow sat on.

+Gary Glitter's cover version of Papa Oom Mow Mow was featured in the series Gotham in season 3 episode 13 titled Smile Like You Mean It.